The Best Home Coffee Roaster in 2022: 5 Best Home Coffee Roasters Reviewed

 - No timer included

-The learning curve can be a bit steep since little adjustments to heat and speed result in significant changes, but it is the perfect tool to experiment with for the dedicated hobby roaster.
+The learning curve can be a bit steep since little adjustments to heat and speed result in significant changes, but it is the perfect tool to experiment with for the dedicated hobby roaster with just the right capacity.

 - Well-made and built to last